akhilsn/akhil1sn.github.io/projects/project-3.md

   - Natural Language Processing
   - Hidden Markovian Model
   - Viterbi
-summary: A project based on improving accuracy for POS tagging on a daya corpus using Vanilla and modified versions of Viterbi algorithm.
+summary: A project based on improving accuracy for POS tagging on a data corpus using Vanilla and modified versions of Viterbi algorithm.
 ---

 ### Problem: